Research Advances and Awards

 Please Welcome New Faculty Member: Dr. Raina Plowright

 We are very pleased to introduce Dr. Raina Plowright, the newest member of our growing faculty!
 Dr. Plowright comes to us from Pennsylvania State University where she has been working for the past several years as a Research Associate, and as a David H. Smith Fellow prior to that.

 Research Interests: "My research integrates approaches from epidemiology, ecology, and veterinary medicine to elucidate infectious disease dynamics in wildlife.
 I work on emerging infectious diseases that occur in wildlife but can spill over to domestic animals and humans, as well as infectious diseases that impact wildlife conservation."

 Education: Dr. Plowright received her PhD in Ecology from UC Davis, where she also studied Epidemiology for her Masters degree.
-Her undergraduate education was at the University of Sidney.
+Her undergraduate education was at the University of Sydney.